Skip to content

 2. Use AJAX to call the PHP script and retrieve the data.

-3. Use XML to format the data and display it on the web page.
+3. Parse the XML response in JavaScript, convert it to HTML elements, and display it on the web page.

 Step 1: Create a PHP Script